MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v19.md

 ## PLATFORM UPDATE

 Follow the next few tasks to convert your database to the new platform of the update.
 A multitenant deployment includes the application and tenant databases.
+Running the database conversion will:

-The conversion updates the system tables of the database to the new schema (data structure) and provides the latest platform features and performance enhancements.
+- Update the system tables of the database to the new schema (data structure)
+- Provide the latest platform features and performance enhancements
+- Automatically publish the system symbols for the new platform

 Also, to ensure that the existing published extensions work on the new platform, you'll recompile the extensions.